TaskarCenterAtUW/OSWDataPipeline/README.md

 ## Running the data process

-To fetch the source data, run this in the main directory of this repo:
+To fetch the source .OSM.PBF file, run this in the main directory of this repo:

     docker-compose run osw_data fetch /input/config.geojson